Agricultural extension: Four generations of extension in Asia

 The fourth generation is well established in some countries, while it has only just begun in other places.
 While it seems likely that participatory approaches will continue to spread in the next few years, it is impossible to predict the long-term future of extension.
-Compared to 20 years ago, agricultural extension now receives considerably less support from donor agencies.
+Compared to the early 2000s, agricultural extension now receives considerably less support from donor agencies.
 Among academics working in this field, some have recently argued that agricultural extension needs to be reinvented as a professional practice.
 Other authors have abandoned the idea of extension as a distinct concept and prefer to think in terms of "knowledge systems" in which farmers are seen as experts rather than adopters.